Insight

 • Volatility in US interest rates amid fiscal uncertainty

-While Asia credit remains resilient and has offered attractive yields and diversification benefits, navigating Q4 requires disciplined risk management and country-specific positioning to mitigate external shocks and capitalize on selective opportunities.
+While Asia credit remains resilient and potentially offers attractive yields and diversification benefits, navigating Q1 2026 requires prudent risk management, disciplined risk budgeting and active country/sector-specific positioning to mitigate external shocks and capitalize on selective opportunities.

 Investment risks